 Marine Biotoxins Overview

 Shellfish are filter feeders and, therefore, can concentrate toxic phytoplankton from the water column when present in shellfish growing waters.
 The toxins produced by certain species of phytoplankton can cause illness and death in humans.
 Toxins are accumulated in the viscera and/or other tissues of shellfish and human exposure occurs when the shellfish are eaten (Gordan et al., 1973).
-These toxins are not normally destroyed by cooking or processing and cannot be detected by taste.
-The presence of toxic phytoplankton in the water column or traces of their toxin in shellfish meat does not necessarily constitute a health risk, as toxicity is dependent on concentration (dose) in the shellfish.
-To protect the consumer, the Authority must evaluate the concentration of toxin present in the shellfish or the toxic phytoplankton concentration in the water column against the levels established in the NSSP Model Ordinance to determine what action, if any, should be taken.

 In most cases, the toxin has no effect on the shellfish itself, and toxin retention times vary by shellfish species.
-Additionally, there are non-traditional and emerging food trends that can cause toxin poisoning.
-One example is that pufferfish, typically associated with tetrodotoxin, may also contain saxitoxin (e.g., puffers from coastal waters of Florida).
+These toxins are not destroyed by cooking or processing and cannot be detected by taste.
+The presence of toxic phytoplankton in the water column or traces of their toxin in shellfish meat does not necessarily constitute a health risk, as toxicity is dependent on toxin concentration in the shellfish and amount of shellfish consumed (dose).
+To protect the consumer, the Authority must evaluate the concentration of toxin present in the shellfish against the levels established in the NSSP Model Ordinance to determine what action, if any, should be taken.

-Toxic dinoflagellates or diatoms are single-cell marine plants that are indigenous to most coastal and estuarine waters on the Atlantic, Gulf, and Pacific coasts of America, as well as in many other parts of the world.
+Toxic dinoflagellates and diatoms are single-cell marine algae that are indigenous to most coastal and estuarine waters on the Atlantic, Gulf, and Pacific coasts of America, as well as in many other parts of the world.
 Dinoflagellates and diatoms in their vegetative stage flourish (“bloom”) seasonally when water conditions are favorable.
-Blooms of these organisms can occur unexpectedly and rapidly; or may follow predictable patterns.
+Blooms of these organisms can occur unexpectedly and accumulate rapidly; or may follow predictable patterns.

+The relationship between red tides and biotoxin poisoning is widely misunderstood.
 Red tide refers to the discoloration of seawater caused by blooms of marine algae.
-Red tides are not always red.
-They occur in many colors, including amber, brown, purple, blue-green, red, and pink.
-The relationship between red tides and biotoxin poisoning is widely misunderstood, and many people mistakenly believe that shellfish are safe to eat if no red tide is visible.
-While red tide can be related to harmful algae, it is helpful to remember that:
+While red tide may be related to harmful algae, it is helpful to remember that:

 Harmful algal blooms (HABs) may be other colors;